-Mandala Mahendra, (1998) in his thesis paper "A Comparative Financial Performance Appraisal of Joint Venture Banks.", (Mandala, Mahendra, "A Comparative Financial Appraisal of Joint Venture Banks", an Unpublished Masters Degree thesis, T.U.
-Kathmandu, 1998) has studied primarily three joint venture banks i.e. NABIL, NGBL and Nepal Indosuez Bank Ltd. His research period is from 1993 to 1998 and the research had the following objectives:
+Mandala, Mahendra.
+(1998) in his thesis paper "A Comparative Financial Performance Appraisal of Joint Venture Banks.", (Mandala, Mahendra, "A Comparative Financial Appraisal of Joint Venture Banks", an Unpublished Masters Degree thesis, T.U.
+Kathmandu, 1998) has studied primarily three joint venture banks i.e. NABIL, NGBL and Nepal Indosuez Bank Ltd. His main objectives is to find out the both banks, NGBL and NABIL have mobilized the debt funds in proper way for generating more return but Nepal Indosuez Bank (NIBL) could not mobilize as NABIL and NGBL.
+He has recommended that all the banks should provide their facilities in rural areas and encourage the small entrepreneur's development programmes, play merchant role, mobilize the deposit funds in productive sectors and grant priority to the local manpower.